Wneh/cgmonitor/README.md

 If you use arguments:

-    --api-allow W:<ip to computer that host cgmonitor>
+   --api-listen --api-allow W:<ip to computer that host cgmonitor>

 or add these lines to the your cgminer config file: